 Honors College Associate Coordinator

 Students may also wish to speak with any member of the Honors College Steering Committee:

-Sarah Cieglo: Social Science, Hospitality and Culinary Arts Division
+Sarah Cieglo: Social Science, Business and Professional Careers Division